Written by Tom Trones from Minuendo

 It is typical for those suffering from reduced sound tolerance to have a loudness discomfort level below 80dB, the level of someone shouting.
 In practice, this 20dB difference is equivalent to 4 times the perceived loudness!

 Studies have found that overuse of hearing protection may actually cause reduced sound tolerance, in addition to worsening an existing condition.
-Overprotection happens when the worn hearing protection is to isolate, and this contributes to the symptoms getting worse.
+Overprotection happens when the worn hearing protection is isolated, and this contributes to the symptoms getting worse.

 For example, foam earplugs can completely block out the noise around you.